theislab/superexacttestpy/README.md

 ```python
 s.tl.supertest(data=data,n=background_size,names=names)
 ```
-The function supertest have some optional arguments:
+The function supertest has some optional arguments:
-* degree: the degree of the intersection you wan't to compute.
+* degree: the degree of the intersection you want to compute.
 * lower_tail: Let m be the number of elements shared in the sets : if True, p = P[overlap < m] and if False, p = P[overlap >= m].

-If you wan't to get the df and to plot the results, you can use the function `s.pl.plot()`
+If you want to get the df and plot the results, you can use the function `s.pl.plot()`
 ```python
 s.pl.plot(data=data,n=background_size,names=names)
 ```
-The function plot have some optional arguments:
+The function plot has some optional arguments:
-* degree: the degree of the intersection you wan't to compute.
+* degree: the degree of the intersection you want to compute.
 * sort_by: on what you want to sort the bars "degree" or "p_val"
 * show_count: if True, the number of genes in the intersection is shown.
 * color_p_val: if True, the bars are colored by their p-value.
-* size : tuple of the figsize
+* size: tuple of the figsize
-* background_color: color of the background of the plot.
+* background_color: the color of the background of the plot.

 ### Side function
-Some sides functions are available and will be describe in the [readthedocs][link-api]
+Some sides functions are available and will be described in the [readthedocs][link-api]

 ## Installation